waynodiablo/Oystercard/individual_challenges/README.md

 #### Tuesday
 * 9.30am: We'll do a mini retro on yesterday's work.
-* 10am - 12pm: Write your CV careers session.
+* 10am - 11pm: Careers session: Practice Tech Interviews
-* 1:30pm: Lunch
+* 12pm: Lunchtime talk: Howard from Endjiin
-* 2.30pm: Careers session.
+* 3.00 - 4pm: Careers session: How to network
 * 5.00pm: Your coach will introduce the next tech test: [Gilded rose](gilded_rose.md)
 * 5.15pm: You'll work solo on the tech test.